Skip to main content

 Advanced (V6+)

-The Rock Climbing Clinic Series consists of free climbing programs geared to help prepare you for leading a safe, ethical, and enjoyable rock climbing trips.
+Our climbing clinics consist of free climbing programs geared to help prepare you for leading a safe, ethical, and enjoyable rock climbing trips.
 We highly recommend participation in other areas of the Outdoor Leadership program to supplement the climbing skills that can be utilized through this program.
 Register for these free clinics here (please note that you must be registered to attend the clinic).
 All Clinics will be held in the Southern Adventures Center at the Recreation Activities Center unless otherwise noted.

 Open High Challenge Course